khankuan/audiosign/README.md

 - size: Size of the id, Default 160-bits.
 As size increases, it becomes more unstable.
 - step: Step size between each frequency for each bit.
 Default 15.
 Too small, more unstable.
 Too big, audio can be more noticable.
 - baseFrequency: Base frequency to start with.
 Default is 18600 - (size+8) * step.
 Lower frequency makes the audio more noticable.
+- blink: Blink mode emits the sound wave for an active period per cycle.
+Default: {cycle: 1000, active: 300}.
+This helps to reduce effect of mic cancellation.